Cogitate-consortium/ExperimentTestingFramework/README.md

 ```
 process_survey.py
 ```
-performs preprocessing (such as removing incomplete responses) and outputs the processed dataset (processed_dataset.csv;) which contains the data of all the participants who completed the survey (N=100).
+performs preprocessing (such as removing incomplete responses) and outputs the processed dataset (processed_dataset.csv) which contains the data of all the participants who completed the survey (N=100).
 Then, based on this dataframe, it generates all the plots found in both the paper and supplementary, each accompanied by its specific dataframe (csv file).

 ## References